xenanetworks/anlt-test-suite/docs/source/link_training_tests/coeff_boundary_tests/max_coeff_limit_test.rst

 3. LT Phase:

     * 3.1.
 Request the remote transmitter to use ``<preset>`` on each specified Serdes.
     * 3.2.
-Request the remote transmitter to **increase coefficient** on each specified Serdes.
+Request the remote transmitter to **INCREMENT** coefficient on each specified Serdes.
     * 3.3.
 If the response is ``COEFF_AT_LIMIT`` or ``COEFF_NOT_SUPPORTED``, then test is OK.
     * 3.4.
 If the response is  ``EQ_AT_LIMIT`` or ``COEFF_EQ_AT_LIMIT`` or frame lock is lost, then the test is failed.
     * 3.5.
 Report the response on each specified Serdes.